priteshj099/Pritesh.Jagtap_SoftwareDevelopment_Internship/README.md

 - Spring Boot Starter Test (for testing)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Contact
-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact [priteshj099@gmail.com].